sbose23/AgendaToday/README.md

 # API
 The API for this project uses Spring REST and Basic Authentication with Spring Security (stateful due to sessions).
 A user that has signed up for AgendaToday will be able to make API calls for adding, deleting, and viewing their tasks.
 For example, the command `curl -u username:password https://agendatoday.herokuapp.com/api/tasks` on command prompt or terminal would return a list of tasks belonging to user [ "username" ] and their password ["password].

+You can find the documentation for this API [here](https://documenter.getpostman.com/view/18990227/UVypxwW5)